emma-steuer/Ethereum-Price-Prediction/proposal.md

 # Natural Language Processing With Cryptocurrency
 ## Emma Steuer

-### The purpose of this project is to predict cryptocurrency prices using natural language processing and machine learning.

 ### For Ellie:

 I have four main goals I'd like to get accomplished next semester: